 Another was parapsychology.
 The OS subsidized the research of J.B.
 Rhine and his famed Duke University experiments as well as those of Martin Ebon.
 But even more compelling and mysterious was its support of the research of Dr. Andrija Puharich, whom the great Philip Coppens referred to as "the Father of the American New Age Movement."
 This may be a bit of a stretch, but there can be little doubt Puharich had a large yet little acknowledged role up until the 1980s.
-In the previous series this researcher had not considered Puharich as the objective of his research appears to have gone far beyond mere mind control and parapsychology.
-It is this researcher's contention that part of the purpose of Puharich's research was to attempt to contact a nonhuman intelligence.

 But before getting to all of that I must first consider Puharich's contact with an alleged extraterrestrial intelligence that referred to itself as "The Nine" for they are at the heart of this mystery.
 Long time readers of this blog (and those of you who glance over to the side bar) are probably well aware that I've written a prior post on The Nine, but much time has passed since then and I have come into additional compelling information.
 But beyond that, the timing of Puharich's alleged contacts with The Nine is most important, and here I will have a chance to outline the different eras.